 - To make your time at Fresh truly unforgettable

-We’ve already put lots of plans into action including:
+We’ve put lots of measures in place including:

 - Installing Perspex screens and signage throughout our buildings to aid social distancing